XQueryInstitute/Course-Materials/exercises/exercise-3.md

 ###Querying an API

 Let's start by checking out the World Bank's API.
 The World Bank has a handy [query builder](http://data.worldbank.org/querybuilder) for its API, which allows you to fine tune your request.
-In that case, we'll build a query for the annual cereal production in the United States from 1961 to 2013.
+In this case, we'll build a query for the annual cereal production in the United States from 1961 to 2013.
 The [resulting query](http://data.worldbank.org/querybuilder) looks (in part) like this:

 ```xml
 <wb:data xmlns:wb="http://www.worldbank.org" page="1" pages="1" per_page="100" total="55">